 By April 2016, after 2.5 years of research, development, and testing … Tom and I finally finished our mission and launched Sterling Irons®, the most technologically advanced set of single length irons ever made.

 Anyway, I hope this review article has been of use to you.

 The end answer to the question posed by this article is that, yes, single length irons definitely work.

 For the busy amateur who doesn’t get a chance to practice much, single length irons really help simplify the game and make it more fun.

 Professionals and those who have the time to train longer hours can definitely have an advantage on their approach shots … something that is critical to gaining strokes on the field and winning on Tour.

 If you really want to improve your game, I highly suggest two things.

 - First, to get more distance off the tee, do some basic swing speed training available through Swing Man Golf.
 I’ve played as both a short hitter and a power hitter and I can tell you the game is a lot easier and much more fun to be a power hitter.
 Fortunately, you can learn/train to be a power player…it’s not something you have to be born with.
 With a little bit of work on your part, it’s very easy to pick up 12-16 mph on your driver swing speed.
 Depending on your efficiency, that translates to about 30-40 more yards off the tee.

 - Second, for approach shots, it’s hard to beat the advantage of playing Sterling Irons® single length irons.
 Tom Wishon and I really feel like they are absolutely the best single length iron product (and iron set in general!) available on the market.

-To learn more about Sterling Irons®, visit the official website here.
+To learn more about Sterling Irons®, inquire with a local custom club fitter in your area … or go to the official website here.